agopalareddy/agopalareddy.github.io/_projects/2305-artificial-intelligence-opinion-survey.md

 ---
 title: "Artificial Intelligence Opinion Survey"
+collection: projects
+permalink: /projects/2305-artificial-intelligence-opinion-survey
 excerpt: "Conducted survey research of 1000 employees to analyze AI's impact on work efficiency and attitudes.
 Found AI improved efficiency across industries."
-collection: projects
-permalink: /projects/2305-artificial-intelligence-opinion-survey
-venue: 'Ohio Wesleyan University'
+venue: "Ohio Wesleyan University"
-term: 'Spring 2023'
+term: "Spring 2023"
 ---

+## Artificial Intelligence Opinion Survey

-Under the mentorship of Dr. Nicholas Dietrich, we conducted a research project on the impact of artificial intelligence (AI) on the work of employees in four industries: education, IT/STEM, retail, and healthcare.
+As a team of 5, we conducted a research project to analyze the impact of artificial intelligence (AI) on the work of employees in four industries: education, IT/STEM, retail, and healthcare.
+Our project was conducted under the mentorship of Dr. Nicholas Dietrich.

 ### Data Collection